prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

    ./prebid-server
    ```

-1. POST an OpenRTB 2.5 Bid Request with at least one Impression defined for your bid adapter for a supported media type (this example is for a banner ad):
+1. POST an OpenRTB 2.5 Bid Request with at least one Impression defined for your bid adapter with a supported media type.
+This is an example template for a banner ad.
    ```bash
    curl --request POST \
     --url 'https://localhost:8000/openrtb2/auction' \